carosio/meta-lamobo-r1/README.md

 $ source ./oe-init-build-env
 ```

-Add meta-lamobo-r1, meta-networking and meta-oe layers to ./conf/bblayer.conf, and it will be something like this:
+Add meta-lamobo-r1, meta-networking, meta-oe and meta-python layers to ./conf/bblayer.conf, and it will be something like this:

 ```shell
 $ cat ./conf/bblayers.conf